 Review a sample of repairable indications (e.g., I-Code (e.g. SCI – single circumferential indication, MAI – multiple axial indication)) identified by the licensee’s vendor analysts to determine whether the licensee is applying a depth sizing repair criterion (typically 40-percent through-wall) for indications other than wear or axial primary water SCC at dented tube support plate intersections.
 If so, for these SG tubes with indications sized and returned to service, determine whether the NRC reviewed and approved the sizing method.
 These criteria may be acceptable and in accordance with the licensee’s TS, although experience has shown, for example, that many types of intergranular attack SCC cannot be sized with a sufficient degree of accuracy or reliability.
 In addition, this may indicate practices by licensees that are inconsistent with their response to GL 97-05, “Steam Generator Tube Inspection Techniques,” dated December 17, 1997.
 If that is the case, contact NRR.

-If SG leakage greater than 3 gallons per day was identified during operations or during , review the licensee’s actions to locate the source of the leakage (e.g., through secondary-side pressure test, visual inspection of plugs) and determine whether these actions are sufficient to identify the source of the leakage.
+If SG leakage greater than 3 gallons per day was identified during operations or during post shutdown, review the licensee’s actions to locate the source of the leakage (e.g., through secondary-side pressure test, visual inspection of plugs) and determine whether these actions are sufficient to identify the source of the leakage.
 In addition, determine whether corrective actions are planned or were taken to identify the cause of the leakage.
 IMC 0327, “Steam Generator Tube Primary-to-Secondary Leakage,” provides additional guidance.

 Review a sample of the licensee’s vendor and EPRI “Pressurized Water Reactor Steam Generator Examination Guidelines” Appendices H and I ETSSs to determine whether the ET probes and equipment are qualified for detection or sizing of the expected types of tube degradation.
 For example, review the test configuration (i.e., frequency, coil selection, probe drive, and physical limitations).
 Verify that the appropriate ET probe (e.g., bobbin, pancake, or multicoil type) is used to detect the type of flaw that might be expected.
 Verify that the equipment has been calibrated in accordance with the ET procedure(s) and the ASME Code.
 In particular, focus the review on the site-specific factors potentially affecting the qualification of one or more techniques (e.g., equipment, data quality/noise issues, degradation mode).